jrief/django-formset/docs/source/model-collections.rst

 Forms which have been added using the buttons "Add Team", "Add Department" or "Add Image" have an empty ``id`` field, because for obvious reasons, no primary key yet exists.
-For this to work we therefore have to implement a custom method ``get_or_create_instance(data, position)``.
-This method is responsible to retrieve the wanted instance from the database, or if that hidden field is empty, must create an empty model instance.
-In some configurations, we might want to create such an instance and save it immediately.
+For this to work we therefore have to override the method ``get_or_create_instance(data, position)`` by our custom implementation.
+This method then is responsible to retrieve the wanted instance from the database, or if that hidden field is empty, must create an empty model instance.
+In some configurations, we might want to create such an instance and save it immediately to the database.
 We then return the created object followed by ``True``.
 Usually however, we just create an unsaved model instance which will be added to the database in a later step.
 Forms which have been deleted using the trash symbol on the upper right corner of each form, are marked for removal and will be removed from the associated object.

 .. versionchanged:: 2.1